auroraGPT-ANL/inference-gateway/compute-endpoints/mep/README.md

 # Inference Globus Multi-User Endpoint

+In order to benefit from external Jinja template files, make sure your Globus Compute Endpoint is upgraded to the latest version.

 ## Setup virtual environment

 Create conda environment with Python 3.11.9 (in sync with CELS VM backend)